 How to navigate

-The UPDATES top bar menu item displays posts that have been revised since the initial publication date.
 A complete CHRONLOGICAL VIEW top bar menu item begins with the first post on March 10, 2017 to the final project completion post on December 1, 2019.
-A MAJOR TOPICS dropdown at the end of the right column provides a categorical perspective.
+A MAJOR TOPICS dropdown in the left column provides a categorical perspective.

 Click the clock symbol for a listing of recent posts, starting with the most current one.
+Click the quote bubble symbol for a list of recent comments.
 Click the tag symbol for a word cloud guide to the posts by process step.
-Click the quote bubble symbol for a list of recent comments.

-The default right column view is the clock symbol, and each post is represented like this:
+The default left column view is the clock symbol, and each post is represented like this:

-The title in RED CAPS is the category; if you click it, you’ll see a listing of all posts within that category.
+The title is the category; if you click it, you’ll see a listing of all posts within that category.
 Below the category title is the post name; if you click it, you’ll go directly to that post.